Rouble weakens towards 62 vs dollar, stocks up

 This content was produced in Russia where the law restricts coverage of Russian military operations in Ukraine

-MOSCOW, Aug 16 (Reuters) - The rouble weakened towards 62 to the U.S. dollar on Tuesday, pressured by falling oil prices but supported by looming taxes that usually boost demand for the Russian currency, while stock indexes climbed higher.
+MOSCOW, Aug 16 (Reuters) - The rouble reversed earlier losses and firmed past 61 against the dollar on Tuesday, supported by looming taxes that usually boost demand for the Russian currency, while stock indexes climbed higher.

 The rouble is the world's best-performing currency this year thanks to capital controls and is expected to find more support soon from month-end tax payments that usually prompt export-focused companies to convert part of their foreign currency revenues.